 - Spring onions are immature yellow, white, or red onions and tend to be much less pungent, and thus sweeter, than larger versions.
 As the name would suggest, look for them in spring and early summer at farmers markets and specialty grocery stores.
 Prep them like green onions, removing outer layers and root ends before slicing or mincing.

 - Ramps are wild leeks that have a flavor like a woodsy green onion.
-They are delicious in salads and their tender green leaves are edible, too.
+They are delicious in salads and their tender green leaves are edible.
 Like green onions, there is rarely a need to rinse them off after cutting to mellow their flavor; their flavor is mellow already.

 - Red onions vary greatly in their pungency, but the rinsing technique works great with them - you can even soak them in cold water for a bit before rinsing them to pull out more of their pungency and further soften their flavor.

-- Shallots have a slightly softer garlic-like flavor and are particularly tasty when used in dressings like this vinaigrette.
+- Shallots have a slightly softer garlic-like flavor and are particularly tasty when used in dressings.